Last updated: November 2016

 Overseas ownership of the Australian companies means that no tobacco company is currently listed on the Australian Securities Exchange and that the availability of information specific to local company operations is limited.
-British American Tobacco Australia offers a websitei with some Australian emphasis, but Philip Morris International (Australia) and Imperial Tobacco Australia provide little in the way of Australian data.
-Most of the information used in the following sections discussing the Australian tobacco companies and their operating environment has been sourced from literature published by various trade and marketing associations.
+British American Tobacco Australiai and Philip Morrisii International both offer websites with some information about their Australian operations, but Imperial Tobacco Australia provides little in the way of Australian data.
+Most of the information used in the following sections discussing the Australian tobacco companies and their operating environment has been sourced from reports provided to shareholders, reports to the Australian Securities & Investments Commission, and literature published by various trade and marketing associations.

 1. Euromonitor International.
-Tobacco--Australia, September.
-London: Euromonitor International, 2010, [viewed 30 June 2011] .
+Tobacco in Australia.
+London: Euromonitor International, 2015, [viewed 27 October 2016] .
 Available from: http://www.euromonitor.com/tobacco

 2. British American Tobacco.
 BAT forced to close Australian factory, 2014.
 Available from: http://www.bata.com.au/group/sites/bat_9rnflh.nsf/vwPagesWebLive/DOA3CJ8E/$FILE/medMD9QD9EF.pdf?openelement

 3. Philip Morris International.
 Country overview.
 Available at: http://www.pmi.com/marketpages/pages/market_en_au.aspx